tj-actions/verify-changed-files/README.md

 > NOTE: :warning:
-> * This action only detects files that have pending uncommited changes generated during the workflow execution, for running a specific step when a file changes relative to the default branch
+> * This action only detects files that have pending uncommited changes generated during the workflow execution, for running a specific step when a file changes relative to the default branch or previous commit
 >
 >      See: https://github.com/tj-actions/changed-files
 > * Detects files that were `Added`, `Copied`, `Modified`, `Unmerged`, `Unknown`, `Type changed`, `Unstaged` and `Renamed`.